What is Procrastination & How to Stop It

 Your perfectionist mind may put off important things in order to not mess them up, but last-minute hassles worsen your state of mind.
 You may begin to doubt yourself and feel less confident about things that you are passionate about.

 Procrastination is seen by psychologists as an emotional reaction that makes decisions more difficult and future tasks more complex.
 Every decision we make comes with a degree of uncertainty.
 We experience fear when faced with uncertainty because our brains are programmed to avoid it.

 If we don’t do something to combat our fear, it will begin to paralyze us.
 Our procrastination occurs when we put off a task because it appears too difficult, and the repercussions if we don’t complete it outweigh the effort required to do so.

 To dive deeper into procrastination, I’ve broken it down into more comprehensive chapters:

 Procrastination is a bad habit that many of us fail to get over or simply don’t know how to overcome it once and for all.
-After reading this article aims, you should have gained insights on how to break our procrastination loop and start getting things done.
+After reading this article, you should have gained insights on how to break your procrastination loop and start getting things done.

 Now it is time to put the learnings into action.
 Take the right action today and stop procrastinating!